pr3mar/ip-locator/README.md

 # IP Locator service

-This service helps you store the geolocation information of incoming HTTP requests.
+This service helps you store the geolocation information of incoming HTTP requests based on their IP addresses.
+It takes into account the `X-Forwarded-For` header as well.

+You can only access the service if you have an authorized token to do so.

 ## Setup